+Course Delivery TRU-OL Most distance courses delivered by TRU-OL are offered on a continuous basis, so students may register throughout the year.
+Labs, clinicals, selected classroom offerings and some web-based/online, paced courses have fixed start and end dates.
+Refer to the TRU-OL website or contact Student Services for information about course availability.
+TRU-OL courses that have rental materials (equipment and audiovisual components) are not always available to students residing outside Canada.
+Refer to detailed course information on the TRU-OL website or contact Student Services.
+SFU Courses are offered in September, January and May.
+Not all courses are offered every semester.
+Course registration deadlines apply.
+Deadlines are specified on the TRU-OL website "Register Now" system and are available from TRU-OL Student Services.
+Space is limited and early registration is advised.
+UVIC Course start dates are specific to the program area offering the course.
+Course start dates are given in the course descriptions.
+If none is listed, contact the UVic program area (page 219).
+Course registration deadlines apply.
+Deadlines are specified on the TRU-OL website "Register Now" system and are available from TRU-OL Student Services.
+Space is limited and early registration is advised.
+Course Prerequisites TRU-OL Course prerequisites are specified in the course descriptions in this calendar and on the TRU-OL website.
+When registering for courses, students are required to declare that they have met the formal or equivalent prerequisites.
+It is assumed that students have Grade 12 English or equivalent, for post-secondary courses requiring no formal prerequisites.
+For more information, or to discuss the recommended or required prerequisites, contact Student Services.
 SFU Prerequisites are specified in the course descriptions in this calendar and on the TRU-OL website.
-Detailed course descriptions are provided on the SFU website at www.sfu.ca/cde.
+Detailed course descriptions are provided on the SFU website at http://code.sfu.ca.
 Students are expected to meet the course prerequisites but are not required to submit transcripts to register however, students may be required to provide proof at a later date.
 UVIC Prerequisites are specified in the course descriptions in this calendar and on the TRU-OL website.
 Students are not required to submit transcripts to register in a course with prerequisites.
 Proficiency in English Requirements Students are required to have proficiency in English suitable for the course level.
 Post-secondary courses offered through TRU-OL require post-secondary English reading and writing skills.
-Students registering for courses that do not specify prerequisites beyond English 12 should have sufficient English proficiency.
+Students registering for courses that do not specify prerequisites beyond Grade English 12 should have sufficient English proficiency.
 Some post-secondary courses, such as the HEAL courses, have unique proficiency requirements.
 See detailed course information online or contact Student Services for details.
 Students studying on campus with TRU will take an English Placement Test (EPT) and will be placed in the appropriate level of English language study as indicated.
-Students studying by distance in Open Learning courses need to self-assess their proficiency in English according to the following requirements (provided in the Chart, as a guideline) unless asked for further proof of proficiency.
-If an on-campus student has a Test of English as a Foreign Language (TOEFL) or other test score, they do not have to take the TRU English Placement Test and may instead elect to enrol in English as a Second Language (ESL) or select on-campus courses based on the scores listed in the table on page 12.
+Students studying by distance in Open Learning courses need to self-assess their proficiency in English according to the following requirements (provided in the table on page 14, as a guideline) unless asked for further proof of proficiency.
+If an on-campus student has a Test of English as a Foreign Language (TOEFL) or other test score, they do not have to take the TRU English Placement Test and may instead elect to enrol in English as a Second Language (ESL) or select on-campus courses based on the scores listed in the table on page 14.
 Students who have not obtained the required proficiency in English for the course level should discuss their plans with a Student Services advisor before registering.